Tortle Neurodevelopment System For the Hospital

 How Tortle Successfully Supports Neuro-Protective & Developmental Programs in the NICU:

-- The Tortle Midliner is an important part of your IVH bundle, as it allows you to easily position and hold small babies (<1500 g) in a variety of neutral, midline positions.
+- The Tortle Midliner is an important part of your IVH protocol, as it allows you to easily transport, position and hold small babies (<1500 g) in a variety of neutral, midline positions.

-- It helps provide a simple way to consistently support a premature baby’s head within the necessary, appropriate boundaries throughout her stay in the NICU.
+- It provides a simple way to consistently support a premature baby’s head with safe boundaries, so the baby feels secure throughout their stay in the NICU.

 - The Tortle Midliner is compatible with the respiratory and feeding devices and the procedures that go on within a NICU.
 This versatile medical device allows hospital staff members to easily perform head ultrasounds and x-rays, use continuously monitoring EEG and NIRS, and to perform scalp IV’s when needed.